Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Introduction

 Motivated by the above observations, we propose a new learning framework named HFLDD, integrating dataset distillation with hybrid federated learning (HFL).
-The key challenge of our research is how to effectively transmit distilled data among clients to compensate data heterogeneity.
-Specifically, the main idea of the design is to partition clients into a few clusters where data labels are heterogeneous within each cluster but balanced across different clusters.
+The main idea of the design is to partition clients into a few clusters where data labels are heterogeneous within each cluster but balanced across different clusters.
 Furthermore, within each cluster, the cluster members transmit their distilled data to a cluster head.
-In addition, the adoption of client clustering and dataset distillation in FL can reduce the total communication cost of model training, while enhancing the generalization capabilities and performance of the model in diverse data environments.
+The adoption of client clustering and dataset distillation in FL can reduce the total communication cost of model training, while compensating for data heterogeneity between clients and improving the performance of the global model.

 The contributions of our work are as follows.

 \begin{enumerate} \item We propose a novel framework, HFLDD, to alleviate the negative impact of non-IID data on model training.
 Specifically, clients are partitioned into heterogeneous clusters and construct approximately IID data among different clusters by integrating dataset distillation.